 This is the tip of the iceberg on what you can do if you embrace adding tax prep/planning to your business.
 Some great business growth is taking place this year for those who have added tax prep and it is only going to keep growing.”

-This testimonial may not be representative of the experience of other clients (agents).
-These testimonials is no guarantee of future performance or success.
+These testimonials may not be representative of the experience of other clients (agents).
+These testimonials are no guarantee of future performance or success.

 Securities and advisory services offered through Cetera Advisor Networks LLC (doing insurance business in CA as CFGAN Insurance Agency), member FINRA/SIPC.
 Cetera is under separate ownership from any other named entity.
 Investment advisory services may also be offered through HBW Advisory Services LLC.
 HBW Insurance & Financial Services, Inc. dba HBW Partners and HBW Advisory Services LLC are separate entities which do not offer legal or tax advice.